ClearStarGroup/discourse-cs-onedrive/docs/onedrive-plugin-overview.md

 **TODO**

+- Sort out styling and layout (better buttons, use Discourse styles)
+- Move folder list to table
+- Small action post update on setting, changing, or clearing linked folder
+- Support navigating into folders in panel
+- Insert file button in editor (see other plugin)
+- Remove picker callback?
 - Remove pnpm packages, and update spec and instructions to download from unpkg
-- Remove picker callback?
 - Move picker code to stand-alone lib
 - Remove dependancy on graph lib (create our own lib)
 - Rationalise msal to a single lib (rather than two)
-- Sort out styling and layout (table, better buttons, use Discourse styles)
 - Constrain picker (maybe to site configured in settings)
 - Review of all code
+- Rename plugin (discourse_cs_ondrive??)